What A Biden Presidency Could Mean For Education

 Immigration

-The Trump administration has tightened restrictions on immigration, which often directly affect higher education, notably in a rollercoaster two weeks this summer when the administration tried to ban international students from coming to the U.S. if their classes were held online due to the pandemic.
-It's possible the Biden administration will focus on imigration ahead of any policies specific to higher education.
+The Trump administration has tightened restrictions on immigration, which often directly affect higher education, notably in a roller coaster two weeks this summer when the administration tried to ban international students from coming to the U.S. if their classes were held online due to the pandemic.
+It's possible the Biden administration will focus on immigration ahead of any policies specific to higher education.

-"Higher education is, in general, very supportive of making it easier for international students to come to, and stay in, the U.S.," explains Kelchen.
+"Higher education is, in general, very supportive of making it easier for international students to come to, and stay in, the U.S.," Kelchen said.
 "International enrollment went down substantially this fall, part of it due to the pandemic and part of it due to changes in immigration policy.
 And that's a big revenue loss."

-A Biden administration could also push to make protections for Dreamers, young undocumented immigrants brought to the U.S. as children, permanent, and to create a path to Amercian citizenship.
-That policy has been encouraged by higher education leaders and groups.
+A Biden administration could also push to make protections for DREAMers, young undocumented immigrants brought to the U.S. as children, permanent, and to create a path to American citizenship.
+That policy has been encouraged by high education leaders and groups.

 Walking back DeVos' policies